This article makes a case for having a vacation policy that is simple, sane and standard across the organization.

 These days, a few companies offer open-ended “unlimited” vacation policies, where there is no pre-set limit to the number of vacation days an employee can take, within reason.3 Realistically, these are not unlimited vacation policies, the same way credit cards with no pre-set spending limit don’t allow unlimited spending.

 The data on these open-ended vacation policies is not yet conclusive, but initial data indicates that they have two potential drawbacks: 1.
 They result in employees taking less vacation time, and 2.
 They cause employees to keep working during their “vacations”, which defeats the purpose and benefits of vacations.

 For these reasons, I recommend this 25 vacation days per calendar year policy over so called “unlimited” policies.

 A clear, consistent and complete vacation policy like this is likely to lower administrative costs, make employees happier and increase productivity.
 It is also likely to make the company more attractive to potential hires and improve retention.

 - By full-time employee (FTE), I am referring to a person directly employed by the organization who is expected to work ~40 hour/week, typically on a Mon-Fri schedule. [↩]

-- The Case for Vacation: Why Science Says Breaks Are Good for Productivity: The Atlantic [↩]
+- The Case for Vacation: Why Science Says Breaks Are Good for Productivity: article in The Atlantic [↩]

 - IBM’s un-vacation policy: All you need, all the time: article in The New York Times [↩]